j-cort/bank_tech_test/Readme.md

 ## Structure

-Code is strucutred within an account class and a printer class to uphold Single Responsibility Principles (SRP).
+Code is strucutred within an "Account" class for transactions and a "Printer" class to issue statements, thus upholding Single Responsibility Principle (SRP).

 ## How to run the app